Skip to main content

 What Is Instructional Design?

 Instructional designers often start by assessing learner needs to identify desired learning outcomes.
 With that information, they design content delivery methods, instructional materials, practice activities and learner evaluations.
-As a discipline, instructional design requires expertise in cognitive behavior, learning science, instructional strategies and e-learning technology.
+The instructional design process requires expertise in cognitive behavior, learning science, instructional strategies and instructional technology, including learning management systems and performance support tools.

 What Is the ADDIE Model of Instructional Design?